linnykoleh/Spring/Notes.md

 ### @ConfigurationProperties

-- To use YAML, the `application.properties` must be replaced with `application.yml` file`
+- To use YAML, the `application.properties` must be replaced with `application.yml` file
-- To get YAML data need to use `@ConfigurationProperties` with defined prefix for the properties (see above)
+- To get YAML data need to use `@ConfigurationProperties` with defined `prefix` for the properties
 - Class is annotated with `@ConfigurationProperties(prefix= "com.example")`
 - Fields of the class are automatically injected with values from properties
 - `@ConfigurationProperties(prefix= "com.example")` + com.example.foo → foo field injected